-Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-Then connect the power connector from your power supply to the hard drive.
+Connect the SATA signal cables to SATA hard drives and the SATA ports on the motherboard.
+Then connect the power connectors from your power supply to the hard drives.

 B. Configuring SATA controller mode in BIOS Setup

 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
 For the BIOS Setup menus, refer to Chapter 2, "BIOS Setup," "Integrated Peripherals."
 Steps: